zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

   Fiber execution takes precedence over task execution, so tasks execute only when no fiber can be scheduled.

-* The *interrupt context* is a special kernel context used to execute Interrupt Service Routines (ISRs).
+* The **interrupt context** is a special kernel context used to execute :abbr:`ISRs Interrupt Service Routines`.
 The interrupt context takes precedence over all other contexts, so tasks and fibers execute only when no ISR needs to run.
 (See below for more on interrupt handling.)